gregw/signalk-racer/README.md

 | `navigation.racing.`<br/>`timeToStart`          | Period of time until the race start                    | `s`                    | Y   |
 | `navigation.racing.`<br/>`startTime`            | The start time as an ISO timestamp                     | `rfc3339`              |     |

 These values can be displayed in KIP widgets, Freeboard-SK, or other Signal K clients.
+There are dedicated widgets for the start timer and line adjustment since 3.5.0 of KIP

 ![KIP and Freeboard Screenshot](racer-kip.png)